Latin Grammy Award for Best Urban Performance

-The Latin Grammy Award for Best Urban/Fusion Performance is an honor presented annually by the Latin Academy of Recording Arts & Sciences at the Latin Grammy Awards, a ceremony that recognizes excellence and promotes a wider awareness of cultural diversity and contributions of Latin recording artists in the United States and internationally.
+The Latin Grammy Award for Best Urban Performance is an honor presented annually by the Latin Academy of Recording Arts & Sciences at the Latin Grammy Awards, a ceremony that recognizes excellence and promotes a wider awareness of cultural diversity and contributions of Latin recording artists in the United States and internationally.

 According to the category description guide for the 2013 Latin Grammy Awards, the award is for vocal or instrumental singles or tracks of newly recorded material containing at least 51 percent playing time of Urban music subgenres such as Hip Hop, Rap, Dancehall, R&B, Reggaeton, and could include a fusion mix of other genres.
 It is awarded to solo artists, duos or groups.

-Spanish singers Enrique Iglesias and Rosalía are the only artists to win this category twice.
-Bad Bunny and J Balvin are the most nominated artists with 6 nominations each, Bad Bunny winning once in 2022.
+Enrique Iglesias, Rosalía and Bad Bunny are the only artists to win this category twice.
+Bad Bunny is the most nominated artist with a total of 9 nominations.
 In 2014, "Bailando" by Enrique Iglesias featuring Descemer Bueno & Gente De Zona became the first song to be nominated for this award and for Record of the Year.
-In 2018, "Malamente" by Rosalía won this award and was nominated for Record of the Year.
+In 2018, "Malamente" by Rosalía won this award and was nominated for Record of the Year, also the same with "DTMF" by Bad Bunny in 2025.
 Other songs nominated for both this award and Record of the Year are "Chantaje" by Shakira featuring Maluma in 2017; "China" by Anuel AA, Daddy Yankee, Karol G, Ozuna, J Balvin in 2020 and "Pa Mis Muchachas" by Christina Aguilera, Nicki Nicole, Becky G featuring Nathy Peluso in 2022.